allanreda/myldretid-kbh.dk/README.md

 <img width="700" alt="feature importances morning model" src="https://github.com/user-attachments/assets/19ec19ec-bb94-45f7-82be-dfff63a6ac1b" />
 <img width="700" alt="feature importances afternoon model" src="https://github.com/user-attachments/assets/add4bd8b-be44-4e1b-a672-39bd73c62282" />

 The "is_holiday" feature has the highest decision power by far on both models.
-Traffic levels will always be lower on weekends and public holidays, when most people are off from work.
+Traffic levels will always be lower on weekends and public holidays, when most people are off work.

-Also, I think it is worth noting that the "morning_travel_time" feature on the afternoon model has the third-highest decision power.
-This can probably be explained by the fact that the same people taking the car in the morning also have to take the car home in the afternoon.
-It makes total sense when you think about it, but is still a fun observation in my opinion.
+Also, it's worth noting that the "morning_travel_time" feature on the afternoon model has the third-highest decision power.
+This can probably be explained by the fact that the same people commuting by car in the morning also have to drive home in the afternoon.
+It makes total sense when you think about it, but is still a fun observation.

-Some of the features have minimal impact on the models, yet I have still chosen to include them **for now**.
-When I tried removing them, the models only worsened a bit, so no positive impact was proven by removing them.
-At the time of writing this, there is only a little over a years worth of data available.
-My hope is that these currently insignificant features will have a greater impact on the models, as more data is collected as time goes by.
+Some features currently have minimal impact, but I’ve chosen to keep them **for now**.
+When I tried removing them, model performance slightly worsened - no positive impact was proven by removing them.
+At the time of writing this, there is only a little over a year's worth of data available.
+My hope is that these currently insignificant features will have a greater impact on the models, as more data accumulates over time.

 ### Residual Analysis
 I thought it would be informative to look into whether my model currently over- or underpredicts, and by how much (in actual values).
 At the time of writing this, the dataset is still quite small (a little over a year) so the analysis was done on a sample set of **41 predictions**.
 The predictions are all from one of the folds of a cross validation done with 10 folds.
 I chose the 10 fold-cross validation, because that is what is used in production to validate and log model performance.